This post may contain affiliate links. As an Amazon Associate, I earn from qualified sales. Click here to read my full disclosure.

 It’s super easy to make, and I doughn’t think you’ll have many questions.

-The recipe calls for a food processor to quickly mix the dough, but you’re more than welcome to get a forearm workout in and mix by hand.
-If you’d like to see the hand mixing of a similar dough in action, check out the recipe video for my high protein orange cinnamon rolls.
+The recipe calls for a food processor to quickly mix the dough, but you’re more than welcome to mix by hand.
+I use a fork to mix the dough in my air fryer pepperoni pizza.

 A quick tip I’ll give on rolling the dough is to use a mini rolling pin so you can use your other hand to stretch the opposite end of the dough while rolling.
 You can find the mini roller I use on my Amazon tools list.